kyle-long/yq/README.md

 Should be the same as jq.
 Here are some examples.

 ```
-# pretty print as json
+# pretty print as yaml
 cat test.yaml | yq -r .

-# pretty print as json again
+# pretty print as yaml again
 yq -r . test.yaml

 # select just the property `blah`